Generic Name: menotropins (MEN-oh-TROE-pins)

 Important safety information:

-- LAB TESTS, including hormone levels and pregnancy tests, may be required to monitor your progress.
+- Lab tests, including hormone levels and pregnancy tests, may be performed while you use Menopur.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Do not use Menopur if you are or become pregnant.
-If you suspect that you could be pregnant, contact your doctor.
-It is unknown if Menopur is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: Menopur may cause harm to the fetus.
+If you suspect that you could be pregnant, contact your doctor right away.
+It is not known if Menopur is found in breast milk.
 If you are or will be breast-feeding while you are using Menopur, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of Menopur: